nsobczak/SpacePigFighter/Story.md

 ## Set the game

 - set Space class with 2 CubeEnvironment (1 for each player).
 Each CubeEnvironment is set with 3 meteorites and 1 spacecraft.
 - set FightArea class with 2 pigs.
-Each pig is initialized with random stuff.
+Each pig is initialized with stuff selected by the player.

 ## Part 1 of the game